manazpr/BasicSmartContract/README.md

 The Inbox.sol file can also be used in Remix IDE to deploy and interact with the contract.

-Executing program
-Before you deploy the Contract.
-1. Open deploy.js file
-2.Enter Metamask Seed Phrase (Rinkeby for Testing) 3.Enter Infura Ethereum API(Rinkeby for Testing)
+Changes that need to be made in the deploy.js file 1.Setup Metanmask and enter Seed Phrase (Rinkeby for Testing) 3.Create Infura Ethereum API(Rinkeby for Testing)
   It should look like this https://rinkeby.infura.io/...
-4. Type 'npm deploy' to deploy your contract.